Khadija-Rauf/Khadija-Rauf/README.md

 - 🌱 Computer Science graduate from PUCIT, Lahore.

-- 🔭 Passionate about backend development, clean code, and scalable applications.
+- 🤝 Passionate about backend development, clean code, and scalable applications.

 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/khadija-rauf-7abba6203/)

-- 🤝 Enthusiastic about using new technologies

 - 👨‍💻 All of my projects are available at [Github](https://github.com/Khadija-Rauf)